Women of Hunda village in Kolombangara, Western province have expressed fear over a proposed mining on the island.

 She also expressed concern over the impact of mining on the natural environment.

-She pointed out that should a mining is planned, the women of Kolombangara will oppose it.
+She pointed out that should a mining is planned, the women of Kolombangara have opposed it.

 “We have seen that logging activities bring massive destruction to the environment.
 So we are not supporting such development.”